mindojune/speech_mi/README.md

 # Speech MI - DJ 2024 Fall Project

 ## TODOs
-- finish the code with all the fixins (validation, test, and saving and such)
+- finish the code with all the fixins (validation, test, and saving and such) [first pass]
-- do test runs and make sure all is functional
+- do test runs and make sure all is functional [v] 241023 afternoon
+- do the prelimnary tests
+    - classification []
+    - forecasting []

 ## Model and Framework
 - LLM + Speech Adapter